SiriJustas/HexarinthOLD/README.md

 # Hexarinth
 Hexagon labyrinth generator made in pure JAVA + Swing, adopted in C# and unity.

-Generation is made with Back Tracking
+Generation is made with Back Tracking<br />
-End point is set by reverse Djikstra to make correct path as long as possible Start point is RED, end point is BLUE
+End point is set by reverse Djikstra to make correct path as long as possible<br />
+Start point is RED, end point is BLUE<br />
-Controlling = Mouse (click/drag) keyboard makes it different because of 6 possible ways or you can print it and solve it by your hand.
+Controlling = Mouse (click/drag) keyboard makes it different because of 6 possible ways or you can print it and solve it by your hand.<br />
-Generation size is limited only in interface mode, you can change limits in code by yourself.
+Generation size is limited only in interface mode, you can change limits in code by yourself. <br />

+Lots of comments for debugging (as always), sorry for that

 JAVA .jar directory: JAVA\Hexarinth\dist\testmaze.jar